-- Fill fuel tanks outdoors away from heat, sparks, and open flames. - Remove portable fuel tanks from boat to refill them. - Always stop engine before refilling tanks.
+- Fill fuel tanks outdoors away from heat, sparks, and open flames. - Remove portable fuel tanks from the boat to fill them. - Always stop engine before filling tanks.

-• Do not completely fill the fuel tanks.
+Do not completely fill the fuel tanks.
 Leave approximately 10% of the tank volume unfilled.
 Fuel will expand in volume as its temperature rises and can leak under pressure if the tank is completely filled.